 *Comes with a water-resistant mattress and one machine-washable sheet.

 *If your child sleeps in a bed/toddler bed, proceed onward… if you have a baby/toddler in a bassinet or crib, skip ahead to baby sleeping options.

-Next up, a kid-friendly sleeping pad: let us preface this section by saying do not skimp on a sleeping surface!
+Next up, a kid-friendly sleeping pad for slightly older kids: let us preface this section by saying do not skimp on a sleeping surface!
 Chances are that if you’re the type who’s interested in taking your little kiddo camping, you’re already a seasoned camper and know that sleeping directly on the ground is a no-go, but just in case we’ve hooked any newbies: don’t sleep in your bag directly on the ground.
 I don’t care what the temperature is, you’ll be cold, or uncomfortable, or both.